core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Retrieval flag: indication of interest to receive the public keys of the endpoints currently in the group, as included in the following join response.
 This flag must not be present if the Group Manager is not configured to store the public keys of group members, or if the joining endpoint is configured exclusively as silent server for the group to join.
 This information can be mapped to the 'get_pub_keys' parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.

-* Identity credentials: information elements to enforce source authentication of group messages from the joining endpoint, such as its public key.
+* Identity credentials: information elements to enforce source authentication of messages from the joining endpoint, such as its public key.
 The exact content depends on whether the Group Manager is configured to store the public keys of group members.
 If this is the case, this information is omitted if it has been provided to the same Group Manager upon previously joining the same or a different group under its control.
 This information is also omitted if the joining endpoint is configured exclusively as silent server for the joined group. {{ssec-provisioning-of-public-keys}} discusses additional details on provisioning of public keys and other information to enforce source authentication of joining endpoints's messages.
 This information can be mapped to the 'client_cred' parameter of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.

 The Group Manager must be able to verify that the joining endpoint is authorized to become a member of the group.
 To this end, the Group Manager can directly authorize the joining endpoint, or expect it to provide authorization evidence previously obtained from a trusted entity. {{join-ACE-framework}} describes how this can be achieved by leveraging the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.